 Around 10 million Americans have osteoporosis, and at least 40 million more are at risk due to low bone density.
-The orthopedic care experts at West Tennessee Bone & Joint Clinic, P.C. know how severe the disease can be, so they offer advanced testing, prevention help, and treatment of osteoporosis complications at their Jackson Main and Lexington, Tennessee, locations.
+The orthopedic care experts at West Tennessee Bone & Joint Institute know how severe the disease can be, so they offer advanced testing, prevention help, and treatment of osteoporosis complications at their Jackson Main, Lexington and Brownsville locations.
 Call the office nearest you or schedule an appointment online.

 What is osteoporosis?